 The Markbass is much more controllable, and less expensive, but it's much larger.
 The Markbass can squash as heavily, but it doesn't have the funky dip/swell; otherwise, their tone is equivalent.

-The Retrospec is more versatile (DI, EQ, preamp), but it's a lot larger, and also harder to find.
-The Retrospec colors the tone more.
+The Retrospec is more versatile (DI, EQ, preamp), with a wider range of control and effect, but it's a lot larger, and more expensive.

 The Vox is much cheaper, and it can do the same sort of extra squashy effect, but is not capable of the "unobtrusive" or nearly-transparent tone or action the Effectrode can achieve.
 It's much larger, but on the other hand it doesn't require a special power supply.

 The most direct comparison would be to the CAE V-Comp, but it's been a very long time since I've used that one, so my comment here may not be accurate.
-I intend to get another V-Comp sometime soon.
 My recollection, however, was that the V-Comp wasn't quite as versatile, and was a bit noisier.

 All in all, if you are in the market for a "high end" tube comp in pedal format, the Effectrode is one of the best choices currently available.